dcos/dcos-docs/1.9/administration/id-and-access-mgt/managing-authentication.md

 To manage users:

-1. Launch the DC/OS web interface and login with your username (Google, GitHub, and Microsoft) and password.
+1. Launch the DC/OS web interface and log in with your username (Google, GitHub, and Microsoft) and password.

 2. Click on the **System** -> **Organization** tab and choose your action.